andock/andock/docs/configuration/andock.md

 ```

 ### Protected branches
-Environments on protected branches failing to
+To protect an environment from deletion add it as protected branch.
 ```
 prototected_branches:
   - master
   - test
 ```
+ Default protected branches are master and test.
 ### Additional docksal-local.env variables
 You can pass any variable to the generated `docksal-local.env`.